 • To create an outstanding cultural and community-building event for Southern Alabama and the Gulf Coast

-Festival events will take place at Cathedral Square and in various other public spaces and music venues in Downtown Mobile, Alabama.
+Festival events will take place in various public spaces and music venues in Downtown Mobile, Alabama.
 More information on festival venues can be found here.

 You can see our full line-up here.
-We expect to add additional artists to the festival line-up until right before the event, so follow us on Facebook and Twitter to stay informed of additional artist announcements and line-up changes.
+We expect to add additional artists to the announced festival line-up until right before the event, so follow us on Facebook and Twitter to stay informed of additional artist announcements and line-up changes.
 Note that the line-up and artist schedule is subject to change without notice, and cancellation of any show is not grounds for refund.

 How do I know when and where all my favorite acts are playing?